zogofinance/zogo-data-api/README.md

 **Description:**

 Get module data for user activity within the given start and end date.
 If a `module_id` is sent in the request, the data for that single module will be returned.
+LIAM TO CONFIRM: If there is no user activity for a partiuclar module, it will not be returned in the response.

 **Parameters:**

-Optional
+Required:

+- `page` (50 modules per page)

+Optional:

 - `module_id`
 - `start_date`